MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/restricted-access-control.md

 > [!NOTE]
 > The security groups added for this setting are also added to the **SharePoint members group** for the site.
 When disabling the setting, it is recommended to review site permissions and remove users who no longer need access to the site.

+## Restricted access control for shared channel sites

+For Shared Channel sites, only users in the resource tenant are subject to restricted access control.
+External users in the resource tenant will not be subjected to restricted access control policy and will be evaluated per the site’s existing site permissions only.

+**For example:**

+Consider a tenant Contoso which has set up a manual trust relation with another Azure AD organization Fabrikam, via B2B direct connect.
+When restricted access control is enabled for a Shared channel site in Contoso tenant, only users in Contoso will be subjected to restricted access control policy.
+Fabrikam users will continue to be evaluated for site permissions only.

+> [!NOTE]
+> Information the user should notice even if skimmingSite permissions for a shared channel site can’t be managed independently through SharePoint and must be done in Microsoft Teams.

 ## Auditing

 Audit events are available in Microsoft Purview compliance portal to help you monitor restricted access control activities.
 Audit events are logged for the following activities: